hendrasutanto/commercial-workshops/series-getting-started-with-cc/workshop-ksql/README.md

 ## <a name="step-5"></a>Create an API Key Pair

-1. Select **API Access** on the navigation menu.
+1. Select **API Keys** on the navigation menu.
 2. A key pair has already been created for the ksqlDB application you created in *Step 3*.
 Select **+ Add Key** to create another key pair.

 <div align="center" padding=25px>
     <img src="images/create-key.png" width=75% height=75%>
 </div>

-3. Select **Global Access** and then click **Next**.
+3. Select **My account** and then click **Next**.
 4. Copy or save your API Key and Secret somewhere.
 You will need these later on in the lab, you will not be able to view the secret again once you close this dialogue.
-5. After creating and saving the API key, you will see this API key in the Confluent Cloud UI in the **API Access** tab.
+5. After creating and saving the API key, you will see this API key in the Confluent Cloud UI in the **API Keys** tab.
 If you don’t see the API key populate right away, refresh the browser.

 ***